 Currently, the approach to rectal cancer makes it increasingly possible to perform a greater number of sphincter-sparing interventions, reducing the number of patients with intestinal stoma.
 Thus, there is a concomitant increase in the prevalence of LARS.
-The incidence of LARS in this series was 53.3%, in agreement with the values reported in the literature.
-The designed a prospective study to evaluate the effect of RT and surgery on anorectal function and clinical outcome of patients with a rectal carcinoma.
-METHODS: Thirty-four patients with a rectal carcinoma participated in this study.
-They filled out a symptom questionnaire and underwent anal manometry, anal and rectal mucosal electrosensitivity testing, and a rectal barostat, before
+The incidence of LARS in this series was 53.3%, in agreement with the values reported in the literature. we designed a prospective study to evaluate the effect of RT and surgery on anorectal function and clinical outcome of patients with a rectal carcinoma.\nMETHODS: Thirty-four patients with a rectal carcinoma participated in this study.
+They filled out a symptom questionnaire and underwent anal manometry, anal and rectal mucosal electrosensitivity testing, and a rectal barostat, before surgery, 4 and 12 months postoperatively.
+Thirteen patients were lost to follow-up, 14 underwent surgery alone (total mesorectal excision [TME]